ubergarm/rimworld-mp-kitchen-sink-reloaded/README.md

 1. Click `Subscribe to all` on the ![Steam](https://i.imgur.com/XEAiSka.png) [Mod Collection](https://steamcommunity.com/sharedfiles/filedetails/?id=3174706609) (like and favorite if you choose)
 2. Download the [latest config files here](https://github.com/ubergarm/rimworld-mp-kitchen-sink-reloaded/archive/master.zip)
 3. Copy/paste the `Config`, `HugsLib`, and `ModLists` folders from the zip replacing yours e.g. `C:\Users\%USERPROFILE%\AppData\LocalLow\Ludeon Studios\RimWorld by Ludeon Studios\Config` or in Linux `~/.config/unity3d/Ludeon Studios/RimWorld by Ludeon Studios/Config`
-4. For now load the provided `mpksr-v0.1.xml` file after getting a basic mod list going with Hamony and Fluffy's Mod Manger

 TODO: Address pinning versions so nothing changes during a play-through...